George Sidney: Professional service, awards and tributes

 Sidney devoted much of his later life to professional service as a mentor to directors, writers, and educators.
 Sidney became the youngest president of the Directors Guild of America, having been nominated by his friend, director John Ford.
 A lifelong learner, Sidney attended law school at the University of Southern California and lectured extensively about film production.
-George Sidney’s work has been celebrated at museums and film festivals around the world: Paris; Barcelona; Helsinki; Moscow; Las Vegas; Palm Springs; Deauville; and Honolulu.
+George Sidney's work has been celebrated at museums and film festivals around the world: Paris, Barcelona, Helsinki, Moscow, Las Vegas, Palm Springs, Deauville, and Honolulu.
 He has a star on the Hollywood Walk of Fame. at the Northwest corner of Hollywood Boulevard and Vine.
 Sidney was nominated for the Directors Guild of America Award four times, starting with the lush Technicolor remake of Show Boat.
 In 1958, he was presented with a Golden Globe Award for Best World Entertainment through Musical Films.

-Post-humorously, Sidney’s widow, Corinne Entratter Sidney, donated the director’s extensive professional archive to the Smithsonian Institute.
-These artifacts include scripts with handwritten notes, personal correspondence, and his extensive photography collection spanning Sidney’s 60-year career in the film industry.
-A renown clotheshorse, Sidney was routinely on Mr. Blackwell’s Best Dressed List.
+Posthumously, Sidney's widow, Corinne Entratter Sidney, donated the director's extensive professional archive to the Smithsonian Institution.
+These artifacts include scripts with handwritten notes, personal correspondence, and his extensive photography collection spanning Sidney's 60-year career in the film industry.
+A renowned clotheshorse, Sidney was routinely on Mr. Blackwell's Best Dressed List.
 He was known for his love of Hermes neckwear and British tailoring.
-His clothing is in the costume collection at Los Angeles County Museum of Art and the State Museum of Nevada Las Vegas.
+His clothing is in the costume collection at Los Angeles County Museum of Art and the Nevada State Museum, Las Vegas.